-West Coast-bred rapper/producer Warren G dropped his debut album, Regulate…G-Funk Era, in 1994.
+West Coast-bred artist/producer Warren G dropped his debut album, Regulate…G-Funk Era, in 1994.
 Featuring his late homie Nate Dogg, G-Funk‘s lead-single “Regulate” went on to be a major hit and catapulted the album to selling over 3 million copies.

 Over the last 20 years, Warren has released several solo albums, including Take a Look Over Your Shoulder, I Want It All, The Return of the Regulator, In the Mid-Nite Hour, and The G Files.
-He’s produced for the likes of 2Pac (“How Long Will They Mourn Me”), MC Breed (“Gotta Get Mine”) and Knoc-Turn’al (“What We Do”) and collaborated with a host of artists such as Mack 10, Raekwon, Snoop Dogg, Bishop Lamont, Ray J, Kurupt, Tha Eastsidaz, El DeBarge, Ron Isley, just to name a few.
+He’s produced for the likes of 2Pac (“How Long Will They Mourn Me”), MC Breed (“Gotta Get Mine”) and Knoc-Turn’al (“What We Do”) and collaborated with a host of artists such as Mack 10, Raekwon, Snoop Dogg, Bishop Lamont, Ray J, Kurupt, Tha Eastsidaz, El DeBarge, and Ron Isley to name a few.

 On this upcoming Nate Dogg/Warren G EP, what can we expect from the project?
 Are you handling all the production?